batoolsalehi/batoolsalehi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the Electrical and Computer Engineering Department, Northeastern University, Boston, MA.
 I work at GENESYS research Lab under the guidance of Professor Kaushik Chowdhury.
-My research interests are wireless communication and machine learning.
+My work lies at the intersection of Deep Learning and Wireless Communications, especially related to the applications of DL to PHY layer communication.

 A data-driven personal website
 ======